Syria's army vows to finish off last rebels outside Damascus

 'BEATING HEART OF THE REBELLION'

+On Friday, Russia's defence ministry said it had brokered a deal that would see rebels abandon Douma "shortly", but the fighters denied it immediately.

-Jaish al-Islam had been in talks with Russia to reach a settlement whereby they could stay.
+Jaish al-Islam had been angling to reach a settlement with the Russians whereby they could stay.

 But negotiations faltered over the group's demands of a general amnesty and unrestricted movement for Douma residents across the country, a source with knowledge of the talks told AFP.